fluttered-book/fluttered-book.github.io/content/docs/interactivity/photos/index.md

 Visit the documentation to learn more about [Hero animations](https://docs.flutter.dev/ui/animations/hero-animations).

-That's all 🎊.
+That's all.
-You have now coded your own photo app from scratch 📷.
+You have now coded your own photo app from scratch.

 ## Debug